XiangXu/Programming-Daily-Learning/Java/4_Java_Thread.md

 In this way, synchronized keyword guarantees that only one thread will be executing the synchronized block statements at a time, and thus prevent multiple threads from corrupting the shared data inside the block.

-Keep in mind that if a thread is put on sleep (using sleep() method) then it does not release the lock.
+**Keep in mind that if a thread is put on sleep (using sleep() method) then it does not release the lock**.
 At this sleeping time, no thread will be executing the synchronized block statements.

 Java synchronization will throw NullPointerException if lock object used in 'synchronized (lock)' is null.